 Research the property market

 Understanding the current property market is crucial when downsizing.
-Research property prices in your desired areas, attend open houses, and monitor market trends.
+Research property prices in your desired areas, attend open houses and monitor market trends.
 This information will help you set a realistic budget and make informed decisions.

 Get a property valuation

-Before selling your current home, get a professional property valuation to understand its market value.
+Before selling your home, get a professional property valuation to understand its market value.
 This will help you estimate how much you can expect to receive from the sale, which is essential for budgeting your new purchase.

 Pre-approval for a loan